 Photos.
 Videos.
 Infographics.
 You can hardly find a piece of content without any visuals these days, words simply are not enough to engage and delight today’s audience any more.
 And that is where visual marketing comes in.

 Not sure if you really need visual content?
 Let’s take a look at the data behind the power of visual content marketing.

 Consumers Prefer Visual Content

-40% of people respond better to visual information than plain text.
+According to an infographic created by Zabisco, 40% of people respond better to visual information than plain text.
 And according to Forbes Insights, nearly 60% of senior executives say they prefer watching a video over reading text if both formats are available on the same page.
 It’s clear that today’s consumers prefer some degree of visual marketing over text-based interactions.

 Visual Content Drives Social Media Engagement

 Visuals are a must if you want to make a lasting impression on your audience and encourage them to share your content.
 An average reader can remember images six times easier than text.
 According to AdWeek, people only remember 20% of what they read, but they remember 80% of what they see.